 Remember, set meeting times that work with your schedule!
 You will need to choose a location for regular meetings - a local park, library, school - the troop can meet anywhere that follows the GS safety guidelines.
 You will also need to decide what day of the week and how often the troop will meet.
-Most of our troops meet twice a month.
-So, think about what day, which weeks of the month and the timeframe (1, 1-1/2 or 2 hours) - right after school, weekday evening, or weekend.
+Most of our troops meet twice a month for 1 to 2 hours, usually in the early evening during the week.
+If your location requires liability insurance, request a certificate by completing the Request for Liability Insurance form.